ANSH3LL/plugin_hwcursor/README.md

 # Caveats
 - Only supports windows for now
-- You must call ```cursor.freePlugin()``` some moments before allowing the application to exit.
-This is to stop the application from crashing as it exits.
-An example of how this can be done is provided.
+- You must call ```cursor.freePlugin()``` while exiting the application programmatically.
+An example of how this should be done is provided.